Jack White: Instruments and equipment

 While the Raconteurs were still in development, White commissioned luthier Randy Parsons to create what White called the Triple Jet—a custom guitar styled after the Duo Jet double-cutaway guitar.
-Parsons's first product was painted copper color, however he decided to create a second version with a completely copper body, which White began to use instead.
+Parsons's first product was painted copper color.
+However, he decided to create a second version with a completely copper body, which White began to use instead.
 For the Raconteurs first tour, White also played a Gretsch Anniversary Jr. with a Bigsby vibrato tailpiece and three Filtertron pickups.
 He later added a custom Gretsch Anniversary Jr. with two cutaways, a lever-activated mute system, a built-in and retractable bullet microphone, and a light-activated theremin next to the Bigsby.
 White has dubbed this one the "Green Machine", and it is featured in It Might Get Loud.
 He sometimes played a Gibson J-160E, a Gretsch Duo Jet in Cadillac Green, and a second Gretsch Rancher acoustic guitar.
 For the Raconteurs' 2008 tour, he had Analog Man plate all of his pedals in copper.
 In 2020 White completed his Three-Wheel-Motion Low Rider - which is a highly customized Fender Telecaster B-Bender guitar.

 He has since acquired another Gretsch, a custom white "Billy Bo" Jupiter Thunderbird with a gold double pickguard (as seen in the music video for "Another Way to Die").
 White found a 1957 Gretsch G6134 White Penguin in 2007 while on tour in Texas—the same one he used in the music video for "Icky Thump"—which ultimately fit in with the Dead Weather's color scheme.
 He also uses a black left-handed one since the Dead Weather album Sea of Cowards came out.
-He has also been known to play Fender Telecasters, featuring one in the music video for Loretta Lynn's "Portland, Oregon".

 White owns three Gretsch Rancher Falcons because he says that its bass tones make it his favorite acoustic to play live.
 They are collectively referred to as his "girlfriends", as each one has an image of a classic movie star on the back.
 Claudette Colbert is the brunette he used while with the Stripes, Rita Hayworth is the redhead he acquired with the Raconteurs, and Veronica Lake is the blonde he added in 2010 while with the Dead Weather.